By Prof Tony Attwood & Dr Michelle Garnett

 Where to from here?

 We have been training teachers in recognising and supporting autistic students for the majority of our combined 80 years of specialisation in autism.
-To learn more about this increasingly important area we encourage you to attend our next teacher training in autism broadcast via live webcast:
+To learn more about this increasingly important area we encourage you to attend our upcoming broadcasts via live webcast.
+See also our online courses.

 Gandotra et al (2020) Research in ASD 78, 101632